List of Crayola crayon colors: Color Mix-Up Crayons

 In 1997, Crayola released a 16-pack of Color Mix-Up Crayons, each of which contains a solid color with flecks of two other colors in it.
 Colors in the chart below are approximated.
 The hex RGB values are in the order of the predominant color and then the flecks.
 Colors for crayons other than Mixed Veggies and Star Spangled Banner come from information on the crayon wrapper.

 Pearl Brite Crayons

 In 1997, Crayola released a 16-pack of Pearl Brite Crayons.
 These were designed to give soft pearlescent colors.
 These had a new wrapper design, black with a white oval Crayola logo and white text.

 Crayons with Glitter

 In 1997, Crayola released Crayons with Glitter as part of a Special Effects crayons package.
 Starting as late as 1999, their crayon names do not appear on the crayon wrappers.
-In the below list, the background represents crayon color, and the highlighted "square of glitter" around text represents glitter color.

 In 2019, Crayola released an updated version of Crayons with Glitter in a 24-count pack featuring new names: